Pankhuri090/Alt-Mobility-Data-Analyst-Assignment/README.md

-# Alt-Mobility-Data-Analyst-Assignment
+#Revenue & Retention Tracker with SQL & Power BI
-This project is a part of the Data Analyst Internship application at Alt Mobility.
-The goal was to extract insights from customer order and payment datasets using SQL and visualize customer retention.
+The goal was to extract insights from customer order and payment datasets using SQL and visualize customer retention through Power BI.

 # 📁 Datasets Used